brunopk/sc-rpi/README.md

-# Strip Controller Driver
+# Strip Controller Raspberry

-This software component is part of the sc project.
-It's designed to run with Python 3 on any Raspberry Pi 3.
-It main purpose is to receive commands from the [sc-master](https://github.com/brunopk/sc-master) using the [SCP protocol](/doc/SCP_Protocol.md), process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
+Receives commands from the [sc-master](https://github.com/brunopk/sc-master) using the [SCP protocol](/doc/SCP_Protocol.md), process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
+Built with Python 3 and tested Raspberry Pi 3.

 ## Starting the server